Diagnosis of Melanoma

 - Chest x-rays

-- MRI —Magnetic waves are used to take pictures inside the body.
+- MRI scan —Magnetic waves are used to take pictures inside the body.
 In some cases, you may have a contrast dye injected into your bloodstream.

 - CT scan —Similar to x-rays, it takes clearer pictures and multiple views inside the body.
 CT scans can image organs and blood vessels.
 In some cases, you may have a contrast dye injected into your bloodstream.